This is a revision of an article from 2012.

 In the training world, my eyes were first opened to the concept of efficiency over long duration in 2001 by our then new college Strength & Conditioning coach Jim Roney, who as a competitive power lifter could squat 650# and deadlift 585# from a 165 pound body (google him).
 To date, the best coach on any level or any sport I’ve ever had.

 I mean, this crazy asshole was so range of motion obsessed he had a device we strapped around our knee that beeped when we broke parallel on squats.
-If it didn’t beep, no rep. Felt like were in Charlie Sheen’s living room.
-And you wonder where I get my R.O.M. obsession from.
+If it didn’t beep, no rep.

-We went on to set the school record of 53 wins, won an NCAA Regional, achieved a top ten national ranking, had multiple All-Americans, a Golden Spikes finalist and made it further than any Richmond team in school history.
+The first year he was our S&C coach we went on to set the school record of 53 wins, won an NCAA Regional, achieved a top ten national ranking, had multiple All-Americans, a Golden Spikes finalist and made it further than any Richmond team in school history.

 The previous year we barely broke .500 with almost the exact same players.